nheinbaugh/ai-built/meta-prompts/supporting-documentation/coding-standards.md

 * data models should contain no business logic
 * data models should live in a project with the tag `layer:data`

+## User QA
+ - Before I attempt to write any code I will always create a QA file for the task that follows this format:
+    * `documentation/qa/<indexed-number>-<task-name>.md`
+        * The indexed number starts at 00 and increments for each new task.
+The next number is always 01 more than the previous number.
+    * The QA file will be used to document the requirements, approach, implementation, testing strategy, security and performance considerations for the task.
+    * The QA file will include all manual steps that can be used to validate the task has been completed successfully.
+    * I write the QA file expecting that the user has no knowledge of the codebase and no access to it.

 # Code Organization
 We use the following guidance when creating new files/folders for our workspace.